EzraZebra/WC3ModManager/README.md

 * Mount/Unmount mod - automatically move the mod files to and from the game folder

 # Contributing
 WC3 Mod Manager is currently being developed in [Qt Creator 4.7.0](https://www.qt.io/download-qt-installer) and built with Qt 5.11.1/MinGW 32 bit.
 I'm not sure if other IDEs can open and build the project.
+MSVC should be able to compile as well, but I haven't tested.

 I'm new to GitHub, so I'm not familiar with the usual procedures.
 Please feel free to fork, make pull requests, etc.